DimaJoyti/go-coffee/docs/PHASE_1_COMPLETE.md

-# 🎉 PHASE 1: COMPLETE MIGRATION TO CLEAN ARCHITECTURE - FINISHED!
+# 🎉 1: COMPLETE MIGRATION TO CLEAN ARCHITECTURE - FINISHED!

-## 📋 Phase 1 Summary
+## 📋 1 Summary

-**Phase 1: Complete Migration from Gin to Clean Architecture** has been **SUCCESSFULLY COMPLETED**!
+**1: Complete Migration from Gin to Clean Architecture** has been **SUCCESSFULLY COMPLETED**!
 All three core services have been migrated from Gin framework to Clean Architecture using standard HTTP handlers and gorilla/mux router.

 ## ✅ Completed Services